smitelli/scottsmitelli.com/src/content/articles/my-dead-grandmothers-special-day/index.md

 There are all kinds of things a person might want to commemorate.
 Some, like birthdays and anniversaries, are happy occasions.
 Not everything is.
 Some people might use these fields to remind them of something somber or sad.
 The date a person went away.
 The date somebody went through something unthinkable.
 A date on which one chapter closed, and a significantly different one opened.
 Just because we choose to remember a date doesn't automatically mean we want to be _happied at_ each that date recurs.

-There is actually an {{% link rfc6474 %}}entire goddamn RFC{{% /link %}} that adds `DEATHDATE` and `DEATHPLACE` to the list of properties that can be stored in a vCard,{{% margin-note side %}}The fact that this document was published in December 2021---right in the middle of a gnarly COVID-19 variant---is certainly a mood.{{% /margin-note %}} although Google Contacts does not seem to understand how to import or preserve them.
+There is actually an {{% link rfc6474 %}}entire goddamn RFC{{% /link %}} that adds `DEATHDATE` and `DEATHPLACE` to the list of properties that can be stored in a vCard,{{% margin-note side %}}This document was published _twelve years ago_ and yet I've never seen any mention of it---much less an actual implementation in a user-facing product---prior to writing this article.{{% /margin-note %}} although Google Contacts does not seem to understand how to import or preserve them.

 ## Computers are as dumb as we tell them to be